-Caffeine and Mental Health – The Good and The Bad
+Caffeine – The Good and The Bad

 Often people who have ADHD will self medicate with caffeine because of its stimulating effects, its ease of access, and acceptance by society.
 Caffeine has an effect on mental health; it perks up the mildly depressed, makes the anxious more anxious, and might take the edge off of ADHD.
 Caffeine is a mild stimulant and stimulants are used to treat ADHD.
 Caffeine in low doses can also take the edge of minor depression but is not advised for those suffering from anxiety.
 Caffeine and its relation to mental health is interesting because of the enormous consumption caffeinated beverages in the the US and and around the world.